Seirdy/seirdy.one/content/posts/website-best-practices.md

 Expect some readers to have images disabled or unloaded.
 Examples include:

 * Blind readers
-* Users with metered connections: sometimes they disable all images, and other times they only disable images above a certain size
+* Users with metered connections: sometimes they disable all images, and other times they only disable images past a certain size threshold
 * People experiencing packet loss who fail to download some images
 * Users of textual browsers